exercism/python/docs/TDD.md

 If one or more tasks remain failing, then the above process is repeated with each one until all tests pass.

-Sometimes, the expected datat and returned data are too large to all be placed in the `Test Failure` section.
+Sometimes, the expected data and returned data are too large to all be placed in the `Test Failure` section.
 It may look something like this:

 ```